bfabiszewski/libmobi/README.md

 C library for handling Mobipocket/Kindle (MOBI) ebook format documents.

-Library comes with several [command line tools](https://github.com/bfabiszewski/libmobi/tree/public/tools) for working with ebooks.
+Library comes with several [command line tools](https://github.com/bfabiszewski/libmobi/tree/public/tools) for working with mobi ebooks.
-The tools may also be used as examples on how to use the library.
+The tools source may also be used as an example on how to use the library.

 ## Features:
 - reading and parsing:
   - some older text Palmdoc formats (pdb),
   - Mobipocket files (prc, mobi),
   - newer MOBI files including KF8 format (azw, azw3),
   - Replica Print files (azw4)
 - recreating source files using indices